openbase/bco.website/www/developer/installation.md

 ## How to Restore a Backup or Demo Database

-To restore an already existintg bco setup, just place the related ```db``` directory within ```~/.config/bco/var/registry```.
+To restore an already existing bco setup, just place the related ```db``` directory within ```~/.config/bco/var/registry```.
 Sometimes its useful during development to play around with an already complex environment setup.
 The following steps explain how to setup such an example database.
 ```
 mkdir -p ~/.config/bco/var/registry
 cd ~/.config/bco/var/registry
 git clone https://github.com/csra/bco.registry.csra-db db
 ```
 ::: tip INFO
-In general we recomment to use GIT to versioning your database.
+In general we recommend to use GIT to versioning your database.
 But please make sure the external BCO maintained DBs (template/class) are excluded via ```.gitigrone```.
 :::
 ```
 // ~/.config/bco/var/registry/db/.gitignore